Updated: Sep 14, 2021

 Classical music markets to a much smaller, niche audience than film music.

-The goal of big budget film is to market to the widest audience possible.
+The goal of big budget films is to market to the widest audience possible.
 As a result, film music also needs to be accessible to the widest audience.

 While film music supports the visual elements of the film, concert music must stand on its own without visual accompaniment.